rdkcentral/Thunder/docs/utils/threading/worker-pool.md

             }
 ```

 `Reschedule` method is used also in `ThunderNanoServices` repository.
-Here is few examples:
+Here are a few examples:

 `TimeSync/NTPClient.cpp`
 ```cpp